 After qualifying for the test and getting that CCNA certification, you will also need to pass the CCNA interview process for jobs to join your dream company.
 To prepare for the interview you can check out our CCNA interview questions and answers.

-Here we have researched and compiled the 50 most frequently asked CCNA interview questions.
-Big IT giants Cisco Systems, AWS, Microsoft, AT&T, etc. ask CCNA concepts in interviews.
-We have provided the CCNA interview questions with answers for optimal preparation.
+Here we have researched and compiled the 53 most frequently asked CCNA interview questions with answers.
+Big IT giants Cisco Systems, AWS, Microsoft, AT&T, etc. asked some of these CCNA questions in interviews.

-Many interview questions for CCNA are already covered in our Cisco Training courses, but if you have not studied our online courses, you can check these CCNA interview questions for beginners and experienced candidates.
+Many interview questions for CCNA are already covered in our Cisco Training courses, and this article has added more CCNA interview questions for beginners and experienced candidates.

 Here are all the CCNA interview questions for beginners and experienced professionals.